QutEcoacoustics/emu/docs/WildlifeAcoustics/schedule_structure.md

 Ok here's my best reverse engineered guess at the layout of the `SM4P` and `SM3P` chunks.

+Note: this document took significant time and effort to produce.
+If you use it or find it useful please acknowledge [@atruskie](https://github.com/atruskie)/EMU in your work.
+Also let us know!
+We'd love to know it helped someone.

 ## Prelude

 Notes: The ones I have seem all be of size 1124 bytes (for SM4 variants)